Find answers to frequently asked questions about the Peabody Institute admissions process.

 IELTS: 6.5 band or higher

-However, if you have graduated or will be graduating prior to enrolling at Peabody with at least two years at a school where all classes are taught in English, then transcripts from the school, SAT scores or ACT scores can substitute for a IELTS/TOEFL score.
+Exemption policy: if you have graduated or will be graduating prior to enrolling at Peabody with at least two years at a school where all classes are taught in English, then transcripts from that school can substitute for a IELTS/TOEFL score.
 It is your responsibility to alert us to your special situation.

 What about English Language requirements for DMA applicants?

 The Doctor of Musical Arts (DMA) program has a strong academic component, and requires the ability to compose scholarly papers in English.
-In addition to the required IELTS or TOEFL score, your ability to thrive in an English-speaking academic environment will be part of the on-campus evaluation.
+In addition to the required IELTS or TOEFL score, your ability to thrive in an English-speaking academic environment will be part of the on-campus evaluation and/or DMA interview.

 How do I get a student visa?